 What is challenging about partnership research?
 Partnership research involves complex relationships that are susceptible to competing interests, with dynamic power structures among partners.
 One of the key elements negotiated and exchanged in a partnership is information and data about practices and policies.
 Sharing data across organizational boundaries is multifaceted, and requires significant time and resources, and necessitates trusting relationships between partners.

 To earn a Certificate in Partnership Research, Stanford GSE students must satisfy the following requirements:

 The Public Scholarship Collaborative is a community of graduate students committed to mobilizing research findings for the advancement of educational opportunity and equity in K–20 education.

 Participating students will select key education topics or issues to target and identify national or international experts to co-author deliverables such as op-eds, blogs, briefs, podcasts, and commentaries.
 Students will co-author, edit, and seek placement for these deliverables in media outlets that reach target audiences.

 Participant time commitment is 2-3 hours per week for this unpaid learning and professional development opportunity.

-For more information, contact the collaborative’s faculty advisor, Professor Alfredo Artiles.
+For more information, visit the website or contact the collaborative’s faculty advisor, Professor Alfredo Artiles.

 © Stanford University, Stanford, California 94305.